sjfakharian/Data-Insight-Tools/Leveraging_Analytics_for_Competitive_Advantage.md

 ### 1. Analytically Impaired

 Organizations at this level lack the fundamental capabilities needed for effective analytics.
-They struggle with data quality issues, have inconsistent reporting formats, and lack standardized data definitions[^1].
+They struggle with data quality issues, have inconsistent reporting formats, and lack standardized data definitions.
 Decision-making relies primarily on intuition and experience rather than data.

 These organizations typically face significant technological barriers, with data trapped in silos and limited integration between systems.
-They lack the "significant resources on technology such as customer relationship management (CRM) or enterprise resource planning (ERP) systems" needed to support analytics initiatives[^1].
+They lack the "significant resources on technology such as customer relationship management (CRM) or enterprise resource planning (ERP) systems" needed to support analytics initiatives.

 ### 2. Localized Analytics